2025 Chinese FA Cup final: Henan

+On 25 April, Henan suffered a narrow 1–0 league defeat to Beijing Guoan, with Fang Hao being the difference-maker.
+Four days after this very match, it was announced that Henan's manager, Nam Ki-il, was sacked.
+Replacing him was Daniel Ramos, who was most recently in charge of AVS in Portugal.

-On 21 May, Henan entered the competition in an away tie with a 2–1 victory against China League One opponent Chongqing Tonglianglong in the third round with goals from Felippe Cardoso and Li Xingxian for Henan, and a goal from Wu Yongqiang for Chongqing Tonglianglong.
+On 21 May, Henan entered the competition in an away tie with a 2–1 victory against China League One opponent Chongqing Tonglianglong in the third round, with goals from Felippe Cardoso and Li Xingxian for Henan, and a goal from Wu Yongqiang for Chongqing Tonglianglong.
 In the fourth round, Henan beat Chinese Super League side Zhejiang on 22 June with a 3–2 home victory.
 Zhong Yihao, Wang Shangyuan, and Felippe Cardoso scored for Henan, while Franko Andrijašević and Liu Haofan entered the score sheet for Zhejiang.

 In the quarter-final, Henan travelled away to play Shanghai Shenhua on 23 July.
 Luis Asué gave Shenhua the lead, only to be equalised by Felippe Cardoso five minutes later.
 Henan's Frank Acheampong fired Henan into the lead, and Shenhua equalised in the 83rd minute with Wilson Manafá.
 Felippe Cardoso scored again in extra-time, however, his goal was nullified by a Shenhua goal from Liu Chengyu.
 After a thrilling 3–3 draw, the match went to a penalty shoot-out, and Henan were victorious after Xu Jiamin saved Liu Chengyu's penalty in the tenth round of penalty kicks.

 On 19 August, Henan faced Chengdu Rongcheng away in the semi-final.
 After a 0–0 draw in regular time as well as extra time, the match boiled down to a penalty shoot-out once more.
 With Henan goalkeeper Wang Guoming saving Timo Letschert's penalty in the fifth round, Henan became Chinese FA Cup finalists for the first time in the club's 31-year history.